 What will the money collected by the Stormwater Utility will be used to pay for?

-The revenues generated by this utility fee is used to fund all stormwater related services, which includes the City's Stormwater Management Program, enforcement of the City’s stormwater ordinances, planning for future impacts, stormwater infrastructure maintenance and repairs, and construction of necessary capital improvement projects.
+The revenues generated by this utility fee is used to fund all stormwater related services, which includes the City's Stormwater Management Program, enforcement of the City’s stormwater ordinances, planning for future impacts, stormwater infrastructure maintenance and repairs within City owned right-of-way, and construction of necessary capital improvement projects.
 The fee also pays for annual compliance requirements of City’s National Pollutant Discharge Elimination System Municipal Separate Storm Sewer System (NPDES MS4) permit.
 For example, the stormwater system, composed of catch basins, pipes, and various control measures, ensures that stormwater runoff from the entire City is managed properly to help reduce flooding, erosion, pollution, and property damage.
 The Stormwater Program is responsible for managing all aspects of the City's NPDES Phase II Stormwater Permit from Public Education and Outreach to Illicit Discharge Detection and Asset Inspection, Operation, and Maintenance.